RECOMMENDED

 Challenge #1: Genrefy Your Library

 The first challenge is for librarians who are ready to genrefy right now.
-If you’ve been thinking about genrefying for awhile but are having trouble getting started, this is your challenge!
+If you’ve been thinking about genrefying they library for awhile but are having trouble getting started, this is your challenge!

 Download Challenge #1 Task List–Genrefy Your Library